“I’m Bored!” 5 Tips for Parenting When Boredom Strikes

 Oh, sweet friend, I know exactly where you are coming from.
 Stuck between wanting to make your child happy and trying to encourage her sense of independence.
 Fighting the guilt of not dropping everything to entertain her while juggling everything else on your list of to-dos.

-Believe me, this is a problem so common no parent is immune–even in a non-pandemic world.
+Believe me, this is a problem so common no parent is immune.
 Those two little words (I’m bored!) may drive you absolutely up a wall, but you can take comfort in knowing that you are not alone.
 Countless parents–myself included–have dealt with our children’s boredom and lived to tell the tale.

 Fortunately, for you, we’ve got plenty of resources to help you out.
 In fact, you can try out our FREE Parenting Class right now where you’ll learn the root cause of your child’s boredom!